Nyandwi/nyandwi.github.io/index.md

 Other intensive learning materials I designed include revisions and implementations of [Modern Convolutional Neural Network Architectures](https://github.com/Nyandwi/ModernConvNets) and a [friendly introduction to Python tutorial](https://github.com/Nyandwi/PythonBasics)!

 This site is a host of my works and writings.
 You can find my old articles on [Medium](https://jeande.medium.com/) or [HashNode](https://hashnode.com/).
-Occassionally, I create threads and share learning resources on [Twitter](https://github.com/Nyandwi)!
+Occassionally, I create threads and share learning resources on [Twitter](https://github.com/Nyandwi)!.
+I am also on [LinkedIn](https://www.linkedin.com/in/nyandwi/).

 *******